zarq/zarq.github.io/README.md

 My goal with this font is to create a font like Avenir, DM Sans, Silurum, Merel, but with the following priorities:

 1. To be used in (mostly large) headings, and all-caps word mark
+2. Start with a light weight (i.e., 200 or so)
-2. Fairly high x-height
+3. Fairly high x-height compared to the cap height
-3. Circle shapes for round letters such as O, Q, C, a, b, etc.
+4. Circle shapes for round letters such as O, Q, C, a, b, etc.
-4. Cross point for capital letters fairly low (e.g. A, R, Y)
+5. Cross strokes and  fairly low (e.g. A, R, Y)
-5. Generally wide letters (wider than DM Sans; Silurum is okay)
+6. Generally wide letters (wider than DM Sans; Silurum is okay)

+### But why?

+For fun and learning!

 ## Day 1 (2025-12-19)